rkoshak/openhab-rules-tools/time_utils/README.md

 - openHAB number type: returns now.plusMillis(when.intValue())
 - ISO8601 string: DateTime(when)
 - Duration definition: see parse_duration_to_datetime
+- Python datetime

 ```python
 dt = to_datetime("0.25s")
 ```

 Returns a Joda DateTime based on the passed in value.
 If the passed in value is a duration or timedelta or int, the DateTime is that amount of time from now.

 # Examples